 - Differentiate product feature from benefit

 As political analyst Mutahi Ngunyi’s famous tyranny of numbers prediction proved, ethnicity holds sway in Kenyan politics.
 Based on this knowledge there’s a media house that’s already inviting politicians to sell themselves through the commensurate vernacular station.
 Buyers don’t buy the product as you know it (that’s for classroom understanding); in the field they will buy it as you explain it to them in their language (pun intended).
 They buy what they feel it can do for them (benefits).
 Especially in business to business selling, it is critically important to clinically show how, for instance, your product will assuage the buyer’s pain.
-Successfully done, this starts with explaining the buyer’s pain (productivity and therefore profits are affected because of the current system hanging; or, job losses because of immigrants) and showing how, when you own this program (equivalent for vote for me) all this will be resolved.
+Successfully done, this starts with explaining the buyer’s pain (productivity and therefore profits are affected because of the current system hanging; or, keep off the immigrant Mexicans) and showing how, when you own this program or product (equivalent for vote for me) all this will be resolved.
+(By building a wall)

 - In your face